 TGbc Editor: please update the following paragraph in this subclause as shown below:

-[3144, 3150]An EBCS proxy is a logical component affiliated with an EBCS STA, which might be collocated with the EBCS STA, that can relay an HLP payload carried in an EBCS UL frame received by an EBCS STA to a destination specified in the frame, typically within an external network.
+[3144, 3150]An EBCS proxy is a logical component affiliated with an EBCS relaying STA, which might be collocated with the EBCS relaying STA, that can relay an HLP payload carried in an EBCS UL frame received by an EBCS relaying STA to a destination specified in the frame, typically within an external network.

 TGbc Editor: please update the following NOTE in this subclause as shown below:

-[3144, 3150]NOTE 1 —The communication between an EBCS and its affiliated EBCS proxy and the communication between an EBCS proxy and a specified destination are out of scope of this standard.
+[3144, 3150]NOTE 1 —The communication between an EBCS relaying STA and its affiliated EBCS proxy and the communication between an EBCS proxy and a specified destination are out of scope of this standard.

 TGbc Editor: please update the following NOTE in this subclause as shown below:

-[3144, 3150]NOTE 3 – An operator can install one or more EBCS STAs at a certain location with the intention of only providing relaying service.
-In such a deployment scenario, the EBCS STAs won’t beacon or establish an infrastructure BSS.
+[3144, 3150]NOTE 3 – An operator can install one or more EBCS relaying STAs at a certain location with the intention of only providing relaying service.
+In such a deployment scenario, the EBCS relaying STAs will not beacon or establish an infrastructure BSS.

 4.5.12.3 Example configurations for EBCS proxy